MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-sql-server-vm-considerations.md

 # SQL server best practices to optimize performance in Azure Stack

 This article provides SQL server best practices to optimize SQL Server and improve performance in Microsoft Azure Stack virtual machines.
 When running SQL Server in Azure Stack virtual machines, use the same database performance-tuning options applicable to SQL Server in an on-premises server environment.
-The performance of a relational database in an Azure Stack cloud depends on many factors.
-Factors include the family size of a virtual machine, and the configuration of the data disks.
+The performance of a relational database in an Azure Stack cloud depends on many factors, including family size of a virtual machine and the configuration of the data disks.

 When creating SQL Server images, [consider provisioning your virtual machines in the Azure Stack portal](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision).
 Download the SQL IaaS Extension from Marketplace Management in the Azure Stack Admin Portal and download your choice of SQL virtual machine virtual hard drives (VHDs).
 These include SQL2014SP2, SQL2016SP1, and SQL2017.